FotonTech/gigatron/README.md

 # Foton Chat

 ## Why?
-Foton chat is an experimental application for the following stuffs we want to use at Foton:
+Foton chat is an experimental application for the following stuffs we wanna try on Foton projects:
 - Hooks
 - Apollo Hooks
 - Subscriptions